Jansin Turgut

-Jansin Turgut (born 8 March 1996) is a Turkey international rugby league footballer who plays as a back row forward.
+Jansin Turgut (born 8 March 1996) is a Turkish international rugby league footballer who plays as a back row forward.
 He previously played for Hull FC and Salford.
 Turgut captained the Turkish national team during their international debut at the 2018 Emerging Nations World Championship.

 Background

 Turgut was born in Kingston upon Hull, Humberside, England, and is of Turkish descent through his father.

 Playing career

 Early career

 Turgut represented England Academy (u18) against the Australian Schoolboys in 2014.

 Hull

 Turgut made his Hull F.C. début on 5 March 2015 in a Super League match against Leeds Rhinos at the KC Stadium.

 Doncaster

 In 2015, Turgut was dual registered with Championship club Doncaster.
 He made his Dons début on 15 March 2015 in a match against Hunslet.

 Salford

 Turgut joined Salford Red Devils "on a short-term deal" towards the end of the 2018 season.

 Coaching

-On 17 Jun 2020 it was announced that he had joined the coaching staff of West Hull A.R.L.F.C.
+On 17 June 2020 it was announced that he had joined the coaching staff of West Hull A.R.L.F.C.